-Vetra has also faced struggles during her childhood, specifically that of being an orphan and Katherine has suffered from her mother’s assassination by an intruder, however not much information is provided on the psychological effects of those experiences, as generally the background provided about them is limited in the two novels.
-Likewise, Vidal is infertile – but again the emotional impact this has on her isn’t presented in depth.
+Vetra has also faced struggles during her childhood, specifically that of being an orphan.
+Katherine has suffered from her mother’s assassination by an intruder, however not much information is provided on the psychological effects of those experiences.
+Generally the background provided about them is limited in the two novels.
+Likewise, Vidal is infertile — but again the emotional impact this has on her isn’t presented in depth.

 In contrast, Sienna’s depression as a child prodigy and her devastating experience of almost being raped in the Philippines are extensively described to the reader.
-Her character is thus multidimensional – she has well above-average skills, but her more human side with her weaknesses and life struggles also shape her personality and goals.
-The depiction of the struggles and inner challenges of a heroine add depth as well as complexity to the character- elements that entice the reader.
+Her character is thus multidimensional — she has well above-average skills, but her more human side with her weaknesses and life struggles also shape her personality and goals.
+The depiction of the struggles and inner challenges of a heroine add depth as well as complexity to the character — elements that entice the reader.
 In the Robert Langdon series, all heroines have at least one “weakness” that humanizes them, even though their weaknesses and traumatic experiences are not analyzed in the same depth in each novel.

 In conclusion, Brown remains consistent in his portrayal of heroines in his newest novel Origin.
 Ambra Vidal is strongly connected to major characters of the plot: her fiancé is the future King of Spain presumed to be directly involved in Kirsch’s assassination and her close friend is Edmond Kirsch, the influential scientist that has made a groundbreaking discovery that is going to change the world’s perspective on human life.
 These two relationships grant her insider knowledge which necessitates her presence and justifies her companionship with Langdon.
 As all Dan Brown heroines, she is attractive, a quality that captivates Langdon, and they develop a romantic relationship.
 She is a highly respected expert in her field, like most of the heroines, and educated and cultured, elements that help her win over the public’s support.
 In addition, she is independent and assertive, knows how to deal with misogyny, and has good intuition and a sharp intellect.
 Lastly, she faces the struggle of being infertile and the fear of being rejected because of it.

-All the Dan Brown heroines share the same qualities but the degree to which he describes them varies.
+All the Dan Brown heroines share the same qualities, but the degree to which he describes them varies.
 They are all attractive, confident and develop an affectionate relationship with Langdon.
 They are experts in their fields, intelligent and hold invaluable insider knowledge due to their personal connections.
 They face struggles in their personal lives but the extent to which these are portrayed once again varies.
 The novels such as Inferno where the heroine’s past battles are more deeply analyzed are more intriguing to the reader because the character has more dimensions, complexity and development.

 Works cited: